abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-03-24-Artificial-Ecosystem---FusePod-Biome.md

 ### Thought of an Artificial Ecosystem

 Lately, maybe because of the Coronavirus scare, and me binge-watching Westworld on HBO, I've been thinking of making my own Artificial Ecosystem - where life starts at the begining, and there are maps or rather nodes spread across a space.
-All of it is hazy and unclear.
+There's a lot of ambiguity on how it would look like, and it definitely makes sense to do some modeling.

 I started my research with ideas of modelling my problem, and that started with the idea of a "CELL".
-But where does it end, and how does Cell differ - are human cells same as bacterial cells?
+But where does it end (how _atomic_ can the model be, or how much _sophistication_ can be expected of it?), and how do cells differ - are human cells same as bacterial cells?
 Are viruses a type of cell?

 #### Time to research

-I started labelling how exactly the world would look like - maybe there will be some cells, and then how do they become organisms?
-Hence the hierarchy.
+I started labelling how exactly the world would look like - maybe there will be some cells, the process which makes them evolve into organisms?
+It does make sense to outline a hierarchy out here.

 ![LifeLake](https://github.com/alivcor/lightforest/raw/master/lifelake_1.png)